‘Swing Time’, Part One, Chapter 2

 PUGSLEY

-No-one is disturb me without good reason.
-Unless of course it happens to be the Captain.
-You got that, shipman.
+No one is to disturb me without good reason.
+Unless it’s the Captain, of course.
+You got that?

 MIDSHIPMAN